hlovatt/PyBoardTypeshed/README.md

-There are three ways of installing the Typesheds: hopefully in the future via plugins, manually install in IDE, and copy the `.pyi` files into a project.
+There are three ways of installing the Typesheds: hopefully in the future via plugins, manually install into the IDE, and copy the `.pyi` files into a project.

 ### Via an IDE plugin